LeeviHalme/fullstackopen-23/README.md

 ## Structure

-Submissions for each specific part can be found in their own directories named `part-*`
+Submissions for each specific part can be found in their own directories named `part-*`.
+Parts 8 and forward are named `part-*-(topic)`.